November 9-17, 2019

 Clemson University experts can help with your coverage of high-interest subjects and timely news stories.
-Search the experts database in our Online Newsroom, see topical tip sheets on the Media Resources page or contact Media Relations at 864-656-2061 for help.
+Contact University Relations at 864-656-2061 for assistance.

-This document is compiled on a weekly basis by the Department of Media Relations and can be viewed online at http://newsstand.clemson.edu/this-week-in-clemson/.
+This document is compiled on a weekly basis by the University Relations and can be viewed online by clicking here.